Skip to content

 The API client is regenerated automatically during deployment:

-1. Docker Build: The Dockerfile runs bun run api:generate before building the frontend assets.
+1. Docker Build: The Dockerfile runs the frontend build path, which includes vp run api:generate before building the frontend assets.

-2. Deploy Script: utils/deploy.sh includes a pre-build check that runs bun run api:generate to catch OpenAPI spec drift early.
+2. Deploy Script: utils/deploy.sh includes a pre-build check that runs vp run api:generate to catch OpenAPI spec drift early.

-3. Local Check: Run bun run api:check to verify generated code matches the committed OpenAPI spec.
+3. Local Check: Run vp run api:check to verify generated code matches the committed OpenAPI spec.

 Exceptions (Manual API Calls)